Dave Ramsey Budget Percentages

 This category can also include money you put toward your FSA and HSA.

-Insurance is another budget category where you pay for hoping you’ll never use it.
+Insurance is another budget category that you pay for, hoping you’ll never use.

 Depending on your current life position,